‘Sesame Street’ To Be Canceled? President Trump’s Budget Cuts Threaten CPB Funds

-Will Sesame Street be canceled if President Donald Trump cuts funds for the Corporation for Public Broadcasting (CPB)?
+Will Sesame Street be canceled if President Donald Trump cuts funds for the Corporation of Public Broadcasting (CPB)?
 According to an announcement revealed on Thursday by the head of CPB, proposed budget cuts by Trump could affect shows on the network that is known for airing the children’s program that stars Big Bird and Elmo.
 CPB oversees both PBS and NPR.

 President and CEO of CPB Patricia Harrison expressed concern over Trump’s possible cuts to the network, which would impact its most famous and beloved television show, Sesame Street.